 Here in our school we have excellent staff who go above and beyond to create a learning culture fit for our students.
 Our staff truly believe in our vision and values and there is a real sense of community spirit within our school.
 Meet some of our staff:

 I spent my entire childhood absorbed in music and started to learn to play the piano from the age of 6.
 I completed my education at an all-girls' school in South East London and then went on to study music at Goldsmiths' College, part of the University of London.
 I knew very quickly that I wanted to be a teacher and stayed on for an extra year after my music degree to complete my postgraduate teaching certificate.
 I have been teaching ever since, specialising in music, drama and the performing arts.
 I studied for a Master’s degree in Business Management at Canterbury Christ Church University in Kent and a Postgraduate Diploma in Catholic School Leadership at St. Mary's University in Twickenham.
 Studying and research have been just as much a passion of mine as music and teaching have been, and both are central to my life and my work.
-I have just completed writing my doctoral thesis in education and will soon be undertaking my Viva examination to be awarded, fingers crossed, the degree of Doctor of Education.
+I have recently been awarded a doctorate in education for my thesis on Catholic school and academy leadership.

 I came to the Convent because I felt a calling to come here.
 I cannot now imagine leading any other school.
 This is my vocation in serving our school community, and its wonderful students and inspirational staff.
 My work brings me the greatest joy and nothing makes me happier than seeing my girls flourish in becoming who they are called to be.
 Our girls are the next generation of strong, well educated, well-read, confident, articulate, determined and important young women of the future.
 Our girls will go out and change the world and they will do so with fire in their spirits and kindness in their hearts.